 6. Respond to Feedback

-When you submit a substantially complete application by the internal deadline a Research Portfolio staff member will be assigned to read your application and give you a comprehensive compliance check and detailed feedback.
+When you submit a substantially complete application by the internal deadline a Research Grants and Contracts staff member will be assigned to read your application and give you a comprehensive compliance check and detailed feedback.

 If you do not submit by the internal deadline you will receive a basic compliance check only.

 You will need to make any requested amendments and then submit the final version via RMS.

 Refer to the ARC RMS informationon submitting applications electronically to Research Grant Administration and Funding.

 The Research Portfolio will submit your finalised application to the ARC.

 Many ARC schemes have a rejoinder process whereby applicants can respond to assessor comments.
 Rejoinders may help you to clarify any misunderstanding or difference of opinion about perceived weaknesses in the proposal.